openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

    :width: 500
    :alt: The peer assessment step with just the heading visible.

-If you want to, you can assess more peer responses than required.
+If you want to, you can assess more peer responses than the assignment requires.
 To assess more responses, select the **Assess Peers** heading to expand the step, and then select **Continue Assessing Peers**.

 .. image:: ../../shared/students/Images/PA_ContinueGrading.png
    :width: 500